Thomas "Ira" Gribble was born on Oct. 5, 1875 in Redstone Township near Uniontown, Fayette County, PA, the son of James and Susan (Murdock) Gribble.

 In about 1928, when he was age 22, and she 15, William married Dorothy Reagan (1913-2005).
 She was the daughter of John and Dorothy (Campbell) Reagan of Broadford, near Connellsville, Fayette County.

-They had seven children -- William E. Gribble Jr., Homer Gribble, Donna Ochmann, Joanna Boyd, Nancy Yeardie, Patty Higinbotham and Susan Winters.
+They went on to become the parents of seven children -- William E. Gribble Jr., Homer Gribble, Donna L. Ochmann, Joanna Boyd, Nancy Yeardie, Patty Higginbotham and Susan Winter.

 In 1930, they made their residence with William's parents in Grindstone, Redstone Township, and William's occupation that year was as a pipe fitter for the steam railroad, most likely the Monongahela Railway Company.
 He is pictured with his fellow Monongahela Railway shop employees, in the South Brownsville facility, in October 1944.
 In 1950, he continued his occupation with the railroad, and they lived in Brownsville.